kstenerud/ubuntu-maintainers-handbook/PackageMerging.md

 If the patches fail, one of the patchfiles in the rebase is no longer needed because it's been fixed upstream.
 Identify it and remove from the rebase.

     quilt pop -a

-### Generate the merge branch

-Use the version you intend to merge from debian (in this case `3.1.23-1`), and the ubuntu version it's going into (in this case `disco`).

-    git checkout -b merge-3.1.23-1-disco

 ### Finish the merge